Mute buttons and masks: Inside the final 2020 debate

 The primetime affair is playing out inside a 90,000-square-foot (8,360-square-meter) arena at Belmont University, a picturesque institution of more than 8,200 students just a mile from Nashville’s music row.
 The university also hosted a town hall-style debate between Democrat Barack Obama and Republican John McCain in 2008.

-The debate commission says that only around 200 people will be inside the arena, a mix of invited guests of the campaigns and the debate commission, students, the commission’s production team, security, and health and safety personnel.
-Audience members will be seated in accordance with social distancing recommendations; several empty seats separate each person or small group.
+The debate commission said that only around 200 people would be allowed inside, a mix of invited guests of the campaigns and the debate commission, students, the commission’s production team, security, and health and safety personnel.
+Audience members were seated in accordance with social distancing recommendations; several empty seats separated each person or small group.

 All audience members and support staff were required to undergo coronavirus testing onsite within three days of the event.
 They wore colored wrist bands as evidence of their negative tests.